Kyuu-Ji/htb-write-up/bart/write-up-bart.md

 ```

 Even though this looks like a **MD5 hash**, it is not, it is the actual password for the machine.
-If we could run `RunAs`, it would be possible to run commands with higher privileges.
+If we could run `RunAs`, it would be possible to execute commands with higher privileges.

 To connect to the box through **PSExec**, the port 445 (SMB) has to be open.
 This can be done by starting a **Meterpreter session** and forward the port to our local client.